LuukHenk/Beer_analysis_bioinformatics/README.md

 - name - The name of the beer
 - style - The beer style (lager, ale, IPA, etc.)
 - brewery\_id - The ID of the brewery, linked with the [breweries dataset](dataset/breweries.csv)
-- ounces - The size of beer in ounces
+- ounces - The weight of beer in ounces

 The [breweries dataset](dataset/breweries.csv) in the dataset folder contains information about the different breweries:
 - brewery\_id - The ID of the brewery, linked with the [beers dataset](dataset/beers.csv)